 Given the high premiums, instead of VGLI we would recommend you convert your VA life insurance policy to an individual life insurance policy.
 SGLI policies and VGLI policies can both be converted to permanent coverage with insurers the Office of Servicemembers Group Life Insurance (OSGLI) partners with.
 Their partners include most of the top life insurance companies, such as MetLife, New York Life and Northwestern Mutual.

 Though you can only convert to a permanent policy, such as whole life or universal life insurance, you don’t have to demonstrate that you’re in good health.

 Similarly, though the OSGLI also offers life insurance specifically for disabled veterans, it’s very limited coverage ($10,000 death benefit) and rates increase over time.

-Office of Servicemembers Group Life Insurance (OSGLI) Payments & Claims
+Office of Servicemembers Group Life Insurance payments and claims

-VGLI is offered through Prudential, you can create an account and handle everything related to OSGLI payments online.
-You can also update beneficiaries and change your payment schedule to monthly, quarterly or annually.
+VGLI is offered through Prudential.
+You can create an account and handle everything related to OSGLI payments online, as well as update beneficiaries and change your payment schedule to monthly, quarterly or annually.